leqnam/quiz-coding-challenges/README.md

 - UI App: A Flutter app that can run on Web, Windows Desktop, macOS, iOS, Android
 - Implement WebSocket: Once UI App is implementing, the WebSocket need to be integrated.
 - Admin Dashboard: To provide an end-to-end solution manage Quiz, Question, User,...
-- Build Permission Matrix: To ensure only authorized user can interacte with their data.
+- Build Permission Matrix: To ensure only authorized user can interacte with their data
-- Once build on the SIT evironment, as mindset on microservice, monitoring tools may be involved

 Beside that, the architecture covers most of the possible scenarios, using JWT to authenticate with the service, also between sevice-to-service.
 Keycloak is one of choice but for flexible and specific needs, self-implement is a choice.
 Token is expried and I have provide an enpoint to refresh token, on every sevice call each other, it has to introspect token before make request to ensure sevice is authorized to access.